Marginal Fermi liquids from Fermi surfaces coupled via matrix boson gas: Self Energies

 \section{Self Energies}

 The large-$N$ self consistent RPA Schwinger-Dyson equations are as follows

 along with the self energies

 The sign convention we use is from \cite{coleman2015introduction, bruus_Flensberg} and is different from \cite{Patel_Kondo}.
 For clarity and comparisons we sketch an outline of how we get the appropriate $\pm$ signs in the self energies above from time ordered Wick contractions in Appendix.[\ref{App:Sign_Convention}].
 It is important to have the correct signs for the results to be self consistent as is discussed in Sec.[\ref{subsec:Self_consistency}].
-The difference between $\Pi$ and $\Sigma$ is significant.
-The obvious $g^2/N$ in $\Pi$ comes from the two interaction vertices $(g/\sqrt{N})^2$.
-The electron self energy on the other hand has the form $\Sigma_{c, f} \sim \frac{g^2}{N} \sum_j$ (since each fermion with flavor $i$ interacts with $N$ other fermions with index $j$ via the boson $b_{ij}$) which cancels the denominator $N$.
+The $g^2/N$ in $\Pi$ comes from the two interaction vertices $(g/\sqrt{N})^2$.
+The electron self energy on the other hand has the form $\Sigma_{u, d} \sim \frac{g^2}{N} \sum_j$ (since each fermion with flavor $i$ interacts with $N$ other fermions with index $j$ via the boson $b_{ij}$) which cancels the denominator $N$.